onap/dcaegen2/platformdoc/docs/components/dcae-cli/quickstart.md

 When you run the tool for the first time, the tool will create a [configuration directory](http://click.pocoo.org/5/api/#click.get_app_dir) and generate a configuration file.

 Configuration is first sourced from an remote server that the platform team manages.
-This is overlaid with configuration details that you will be prompted to input particularly your AT&T UID.
+This is overlaid with configuration details that you will be prompted to input particularly your user id.

 #### `--reinit`